remker1/RenoMana/README.md

 # Prerequisites
 Before installing the RenoMana Application, ensure you have the following prerequisites:

 - Java: Required to run the application.
 Make sure you have Java installed on your system.
-[Download Java](https://www.java.com/en/download/)
+[Download Java.](https://www.java.com/en/download/)
 - Docker Desktop: Used for running the application in a container.
-[Download Docker Desktop](https://www.docker.com/products/docker-desktop/)
+[Download Docker Desktop.](https://www.docker.com/products/docker-desktop/)
+- JavaFx: Used for building the frontend of the application.
+[Download Version of JavaFx compatible for your OS.](https://gluonhq.com/products/javafx/)
+    - Download JavaFx based on the architecture of or OS (aarch64 or x64)
+- RenoManaApplication: Our application with libraries: [Download here.](https://drive.google.com/file/d/10D_yZra_IKPrNiMmQZPkOViODDlB43Q4/view?usp=sharing)

 # Installation Steps
 (For Installation Guide with Pictures/Visulation, click [this](https://docs.google.com/document/d/1w0FADX0_oJc1_JlC1kkNfNMcAL2cwQGmA8ypfJn4GJs/edit?usp=sharing.))